Europe’s economic potential in the shift to electric vehicles

 Full-potential scenario: Europe replicates its ICE expertise with BEVs

 Our analysis suggests that it is possible for European business and government leaders to repeat their ICE expertise in a fully BEV world.
-To achieve its full potential for value creation, Europe would need to maintain upstream GVA at $1.1 trillion in 2035 and return European OEMs’ market share to 65 percent—a level not seen since 2020.
+To achieve its full potential for value creation, Europe would need to maintain upstream GVA at $1.1 trillion in 2035 and grow European OEMs’ BEV market share to 65 percent—similar to total market share today.
 The region would also need to sustain its auto manufacturing capabilities, retain its position as an export powerhouse for cars and technology, and gain greater control of the EV ecosystem, including batteries, charging infrastructure, renewable-energy generation, and circularity (for instance, reusing battery components).
 The European auto industry’s success in maintaining upstream GVA will largely depend on how much the region can localize each step of the value chain, the degree to which European incumbents pursue mutually beneficial partnerships with new entrants, and how quickly incumbents can make up lost ground on software and innovation along the battery value chain.

 Additional opportunities for downstream value creation